maja1007/vue-wings-j18/README.md

 cd j18-server
 node server

-# build for production with minification
+# Build for production with minification
 npm run build (prepared for build on heroku)

-# build for production and view the bundle analyzer report
+# Build for production and view the bundle analyzer report
 npm run build --report